 - Deduct points from your Georgia DMV driving record.

 You can find a complete list of DMV-approved defensive driving/driver improvement schools on the Georgia DDS website.

-NOTE: At this time, the Georgia Department of Driver Services DOES NOT ACCEPT online defensive driving courses for traffic citations or point removal.
+NOTE: At this time, the Georgia Department of Driver Services DOES NOT ACCEPT online defensive driving courses or online traffic school for traffic citations or point removal.